-Trump’s legal plan quite simple so far: Fight, fight, fight
+Trump’s legal plan built in his image: Fight, fight, fight

-WASHINGTON (AP) — President Donald Trump has given his legal team a clear direction: Fight, fight, fight.
+WASHINGTON (AP) — President Donald Trump, whose combative instincts are to lash out and never retreat, appears to be shaping a legal team in his own image.
+His clear directive: Fight, fight, fight.

-That tactic from Trump’s lawyers and proxies has manifested itself in aggressively worded statements and television appearances aimed at warding off any legal threat from prosecutors — and persuading the American public the president isn’t in legal jeopardy.

-But Trump’s attorneys, with their own unconventional backgrounds, face a challenging task — especially against seasoned lawyers working with former FBI Director Robert Mueller.
-To make it more difficult, Trump’s statements threaten to undercut their work.
+In aggressively worded statements and confrontational TV appearances, Trump’s personal lawyers and newly hired proxies have shown themselves more than ready to defend him in the manner to which he is accustomed — with arguments seemingly aimed at public opinion as much as at warding off any actual legal threat from prosecutors.

+The legal team, like the president, has come out ready to hit hard, even if not always quite accurately.

 Most Read Stories

-Note: This story has been corrected to corrects spelling of ‘Sekulow’